bomberstudios/jekyll-repo-template/README.md

 This project supports plugins and other features that are not available in the default GitHub Pages environment.
 For example, it installs the `jekyll-default-layout` plugin to set a default layout for all pages, and the excellent [Just the Docs](https://just-the-docs.com/) theme.

+Additionally, it uses Docker to run Jekyll locally, so you don't need to install Ruby or any other dependencies on your machine.
+It uses what I consider to be sane defaults for development, like live reloading and incremental builds.

 ## How to use

 - Create a new repository using this template by clicking the 'Use this template' button, or running `degit` from a command line: